Mesothelioma & Asbestos Risks in Maine

 If you’ve been diagnosed with mesothelioma: Get a Free Legal Case Review Now

-An enormous naval shipyard, a massive paper industry employing thousands, tens of thousands of veterans, and one of the oldest housing stocks in the country all combine to make asbestos a serious risk to Maine residents.
+An enormous Navy shipyard, a massive paper industry employing thousands, tens of thousands of veterans, and some of the oldest homes in the country have contributed to making asbestos a serious risk to Maine residents.

 Paper mills have also long been a cause of asbestos contamination, and there are dozens in Maine.

-Between the 1930s and 1970s, many were built and fitted with asbestos-containing machinery and insulation.
-The trend likely exposed thousands of workers to the cancer-causing substance and may still pose a risk at decommissioned mill sites.
+Between the 1930s and early 1980s, many were built and fitted with asbestos-containing machinery and insulation.
+This likely exposed thousands of workers to the cancer-causing substance and may still pose a risk at decommissioned mill sites.

-With nearly a third of its housing units built before 1950, Maine residents face a high risk of asbestos exposure.
-Asbestos was not phased out as a construction material until the 1970s, so even homes built in the 1960s and early 70s likely contain asbestos.
+Finally, with about one-third of its housing units built before 1950, Maine residents face a high risk of asbestos exposure.
+Asbestos was not phased out as a construction material until the 1970s, so even homes built in the 1960s and early 1970s likely contain asbestos.

-If you or a loved one were diagnosed with mesothelioma or another asbestos-related illness, a Maine mesothelioma lawyer may be able to help you earn the compensation you deserve.
+If you or a loved one were diagnosed with mesothelioma or another asbestos-related illness, a Maine mesothelioma lawyer may be able to help you receive the financial compensation you deserve.

 Maine Mesothelioma Lawsuits

-Maine mesothelioma lawyers have helped thousands of Americans across the U.S., including Maine, secure valuable resources through mesothelioma lawsuits.
+Maine mesothelioma lawyers have helped numerous families secure valuable resources through mesothelioma lawsuits.

 Mesothelioma Settlements and Verdicts in Maine

 Over 95% of all mesothelioma lawsuits reach out-of-court settlements.
-In a settlement, the manufacturers of asbestos-based products agree to pay a mesothelioma victim compensation.
+In a settlement, the manufacturers of asbestos-based products agree to pay mesothelioma victims for the harm that was done.
 In exchange, the case does not go to trial.

-On average, mesothelioma settlements award victims with $1 Million.
+On average, mesothelioma settlements award victims $1 million.

 When a settlement cannot be reached, the lawsuit may go to trial before a jury.
 The jury hears both sides of the case and hands down a verdict.

-Mesothelioma verdicts award $2.4 Million on average if the victim wins.
-There is no way to guarantee a win at a trial, though.
+Mesothelioma verdicts award $2.4 million on average if the victim wins.
+There is no way to guarantee a win at a trial.
 Juries may also side with the manufacturer of asbestos-based products, in which case the mesothelioma victim gets nothing.

-A Maine mesothelioma lawyer can negotiate settlements and prepare your lawsuit for a trial if needed.
+A Maine mesothelioma attorney can negotiate settlements and prepare your lawsuit for a trial if needed.